bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

 layout: "post"
 title: "Client Side Encryption Bypass Part-1"
 date: "2020-01-02 10:56"
-excerpt: "In this blog we will discuss the extra security layer implemented inside the application which is **encryption mechanism**.
+excerpt: "In this blog we will discuss the extra security layer implemented inside the application which is encryption mechanism.
 It will be a series of how to break the client side encryption and add our payload to the actual parameter and perform the application security testing."
 comments: false
 ---